To Be or Not to be Young and Beautiful? Look Younger and Healthier.

 - Drink about 8 glasses of water (not fizzy drinks, not coffee) every day.
 Don’t force it down, and don’t down it all at once.

-- Stay out of the sun – if you can’t, then wear a hat, use a sunblock with an SPF of 30 or more, and cover up naked skin.
+- Stay out of the sun – if you can’t, then wear a hat, and cover up naked skin.
 Skin cancer is not fun.

 - Develop a positive outlook, and retain a sense of humour at all costs.
 This will help see you through the saggy years.